astraleureka-zz/textadventure/README.md

 Before you can run the game you will need to build the assets:

 ```
-./make_items.sh
-./make_rooms.sh
-./make_mobs.sh
+CURRENTLY NO TOOLING, HAND EDIT FILES IN items/ mobs/ rooms/
 ```

 Once the assets are created, simply run ./game.
-To modify the map, monsters or items, edit the respective make_*.sh file.
+To modify the map, monsters or items, edit the respective files in items/ mobs/ or rooms/.
 The parameters for each option are described in the file and have working defaults to demonstrate how it works.

 ## Todo